 - TUPE when preventing illegal working

-- What are the penalties for employing illegal workers?
+- The penalties for employing illegal workers

-- Avoiding liability when preventing illegal working
+- Tips on avoiding liability and preventing illegal working

 The law on illegal working